VEHICULAR HOMICIDE CASE DISMISSED

-On July 6, 2017, Iowa District Court Judge Martha Mertz agreed.
-Judge Mertz found that Dean’s client could not have known, nor anticipated, that his conduct would result in an accident nor the unfortunate events which transpired after.
+On July 6, 2017, an Iowa District Court Judge agreed.
+The Judge found that Dean’s client could not have known, nor anticipated, that his conduct would result in an accident nor the unfortunate events which transpired after.
 The Judge also found the State’s evidence did not support the charge.
-Therefore, Judge Mertz dismissed the case.
+Therefore, the Judge dismissed the case.

 STOWERS & SARCONE, PLC WILL DEFEND YOU